MATH CHALLENGE 2025-2026

 Special Note

-Please note for Math Challenge you will not be graded by Math Challenge Chair of Rosa Parks, and you will have to use the solutions available online to self-grade.
+Please note that for the Math Challenge program, students who fall outside the grading scope of Rosa Parks Elementary will not be evaluated by the Math Challenge Chair.
+Participants are encouraged to use the official solutions available online to self-grade their submissions.

 Who do I contact with questions and feedback?